NBA odds: Conference finals lines, picks

 The NBA is down to its version of the Final Four.
 Who ya got?

-Let's dive into the odds for the conference finals — the Boston Celtics-Miami Heat in the Eastern Conference and the Golden State Warriors-Phoenix Suns in the Western Conference.
+Let's dive into the odds for the conference finals — the Boston Celtics-Miami Heat in the Eastern Conference and the Golden State Warriors-Dallas Mavericks in the Western Conference.

 For more, from gambling-friendly schedules featuring live, updating odds to expert analysis and the day's most-bet games, check out the NBA section on FOX Bet, the FOX Sports App and FOXSports.com!